 Every year more and more New Zealanders are spreading their wings; travelling overseas for business and leisure.
 This major is designed to meet the need for specialist management skills in the travel sector, and focuses on the concepts and processes critical to delivering a high standard of service to clients.

 This is part of the Bachelor of International Tourism Management.

-In Year 1, you complete eight papers that provide a comprehensive awareness of tourism as an industry and its role in New Zealand and around the world.
+In Year 1, you complete eight courses that provide a comprehensive awareness of tourism as an industry and its role in New Zealand and around the world.

-You’ll automatically be pre-enrolled in your first-year papers, which include three recommended elective papers.
+You’ll automatically be pre-enrolled in your first-year courses, which include three recommended elective courses.
 In Semester 1, you’ll have the opportunity to choose another elective if you prefer.

-In Year 2 you take the paper Knowledge and Inquiry, as well as papers from your major.
+In Year 2 you take the course CLSY504 Knowledge and Inquiry Knowledge and Inquiry, as well as courses from your major.

-You also need to complete additional papers in your second and third year to make up the total of 360 points you need for your degree.
+You also need to complete additional courses in your second and third year to make up the total of 360 points you need for your degree.
 You can do this by: